 Sole proprietorships and partnerships in Ireland

 Foreign investors wanting to establish smaller businesses can register as sole proprietors with the Companies Registration Office in Ireland or can find a partner and create a partnership.
-Investors interested in the proceure of company registration in Ireland may set up one of the following Irish partnerships: the general partnership or the limited partnership.
+Investors interested in the procedure of company registration in Ireland may set up one of the following Irish partnerships: the general partnership or the limited partnership.

 Both types of partnerships are incorporated by signing a deed of partnership.
 The Companies Act also allows the formation of a limited liability partnership, which consists of the structure of a partnership but with the benefits of Irish corporate entities; our team of specialists in Irish company formation can offer an extensive presentation concerning this business entity.
 In case you want to open a company in Estonia, we can put you in contact with our partners – CompanyIncorporationEstonia.com.

 What is the difference between an Irish subsidiary and an Irish branch?

 As we mentioned at the beginning of the article, foreign companies can expand in Ireland through a branch office or a subsidiary.
 These are common vehicles usually used by companies to access a new market.
 The most important difference between the two entities is given by their dependence toward the parent company.
 While the branch office is fully dependent on its parent company, which also holds the liability for any debts, the subsidiary is considered an independent structure and it is treated as a separate legal entity, following the Irish tax and accounting principles.
 If you open a subsidiary you should check if you have to register it for VAT.
 Our team can help you in this matter and can handle the entire process of VAT registration in Ireland.